Bingo-W/Bingo-W.github.io/_pages/about.md

  Prior to pursuing my Ph.D. degree, I obtained a Master's degree under the supervision of Prof. [Shangsong Liang](https://scholar.google.com/citations?user=4uggVcIAAAAJ&hl=en) (also advised by Dr. [Zaiqiao Meng](https://mengzaiqiao.github.io/) and Dr. [Qiang Zhang](https://qiangairesearcher.github.io/)) at Sun Yat-sen University.
 I also have a wonderful research collaboration with Dr. Qiang Zhang at Zhejiang University.

  My research interests lies in the area of machine learning, information retrieval and natural language processing.
-My current focus is the personalisation of LLMs, especially how to enable LLMs to provide personalised service.
+My current focus is the personalisation of LLMs, especially how to personalise LLMs for individuals.

- Please drop me an email if you are interested in working with me.
+ Please drop me an email if you are interested in cooperating with me.

 ### Latest News